lopespm/lopespm.github.com/source/_posts/2024-09-11-obsidian-backup.md

 # How to do it

-The idea is simple: use the [obsidian-shellcommands](https://obsidian.md/plugins?search=obsidian-shellcommands) shell plugin to run a custom script, whenever Obsidian quits (this event is configurable, but I find the application).
+The idea is simple: use the [obsidian-shellcommands](https://obsidian.md/plugins?search=obsidian-shellcommands) shell plugin to run a custom script, whenever Obsidian quits.
+This event is configurable, but I find the application quit event to have the necessary periodicity for my use case, since I often sporadically open Obsidian, write on it, and exit the application straight after.

 ## Step 1.
 Custom script that encrypts and backs up all notes